 Unum will provide coverage for a payable claim that occurs while you are covered under this certificate.
+THIS INSURANCE PROVIDES LIMITED BENEFITS

-THIS INSURANCE PROVIDES LIMITED BENEFITS.
 This information is not intended to be a complete description of the insurance coverage available.
 The policy or its provisions may vary or be unavailable in some states.
-The policy has exclusions and limitations which may affect any benefits payable.
-For complete definitions of coverage and availability, please refer to Certificate Form GCIC16-1 or contact your Unum representative.
+The policy has exclusions and imitations which may affect any benefits payable.
+For complete details of coverage and availability, please refer to Policy Form GCIP16-1 or the Certificate Form GCIC16-1 or contact your Unum representative.